hackinout/InOut5-landing/README.md

-# InOut: India's leading Hackathon
+# InOut: India's biggest community hackathon
-Main site of InOut 5 [WIP]
+Landing page for InOut 5.0

 ## How to run: